cdhogan/DFT-basics/2_Graphene/4_bands/README.md

       % pw.x < graphene.scf.in > graphene.scf.out
       ```
-      As this is a SCF run, we set `calculation = 'scf'` in the input file.
-      By inspecting the output file, we see we have 8 electrons and 4 filled bands.
+      By inspecting the output file, we see we have 8 electrons and 4 filled bands, and the Fermi level is at -1.8243 eV.

-  2. Run the non-self-consistent (nscf/bands) calculation using the provided input 'graphene.bands.in' to generate a set of eigenvalues and eigenfunctions on specific k-points of the Brillouin zone.
-There are two important changes to the input file:
+  2. Run the non-self-consistent (NSCF/BANDS) calculation using the provided input 'graphene.bands.in'.
+Since we have 8 electrons and 4 filled bands, we increase the requested bands to 20.
+We specify 4 points in order to define 3 "symmetry lines" in k-space that contain 16 points per line.

       ```
-      calculation = 'bands'
-      nbnd        = 10
-      ```
-      We thus request several empty bands (6) in addition to the filled (4) ones.

-      We also specify 4 points that define 3 "symmetry lines" in k-space that contain 8 points per line (or 1 for a line of zero length).
-      Here we use crystal coordinates [K_POINTS](http://https://www.quantum-espresso.org/Doc/INPUT_PW.html).
-      Note that the k-points are thus along a path in the BZ and do not form a grid like in the SCF calculation.
-      ```
-      % tail -8 graphene.bands.on
+      % tail -8 graphene.bands.in
       K_POINTS {crystal_b}
       4
       0.0000000000     0.0000000000     0.0000000000 16  !
 Gamma